 In 2006, SRTA established a structure for the GARVEE bonds as consisting of two separate series, one described as Federal Highway Grant Anticipation Revenue Bonds and the other described as Federal Highway Reimbursement Revenue Bonds at an 80/20 ratio, respectively, with a final maturity of approximately 12 years from the date issued.
-The master trust indenture for the GARVEE bonds established an additional bonds test requiring that the amount of Federal Obligation Authority available must be equal to at least 3.0 times the maximum annual debt service on all outstanding and any proposed GARVEE debt when the proposed bonds are to be issued on parity with the outstanding debt.
+The master trust indenture for the GARVEE bonds established an additional bonds test requiring that the amount of Federal

+Obligation Authority available must be equal to at least 3.0 times the maximum annual debt service on all outstanding and any proposed GARVEE debt when the proposed bonds are to be issued on parity with the outstanding debt.
 SRTA's GARVEE bonds are secured solely from federal highway grant revenues and reimbursements and they do not have any legal claim to the full faith and credit of the State; thus, they are not GO debt nor GR debt of the State and are not included in the debt service coverage ratio as defined by the Constitution.
-As of December 31, 2023, there was an aggregate of \$414.8 million GARVEE bonds outstanding.
+As of December 31, 2024, there was an aggregate of \$375.1 million GARVEE bonds outstanding.

 The following table summarizes the debt service requirements on the outstanding GARVEE bonds, the most recent Projected Federal Obligation Authority available for debt service, and the resulting debt service coverage factors.
-Estimated total federal reimbursements are expected to be lower, as shown in the table on page 29; these amounts are included in the calculation of annual debt service to prior year revenues.
+Estimated federal reimbursements are also reflected below; these amounts reflect anticipated increased spending.

-\$ - Millions FY 2024 FY 2025 FY 2026 FY 2027 FY 2028 Debt Service Requirements - Outstanding Debt \$60.4 \$60.4 \$60.4 \$60.4 \$60.4 Projected Federal Obligation Authority \$1,605.6 \$1,637.7 \$1,670.5 \$1,703.9 \$1,720.9 Debt Service Coverage (Debt Service as a % of Projected Federal Obligation Authority) 26.6x 27.1x 27.7x 28.2x 28.5x
+\$ - Millions FY 2025 FY 2026 FY 2027 FY 2028 FY 2029 Debt Service Requirements - Outstanding Debt \$60.4 \$60.4 \$60.4 \$60.4 \$60.4 Projected Federal Obligation Authority \$1,513.4 \$1,521.0 \$1,536.2 \$1,551.5 \$1,567.1 Debt Service Coverage (Debt Service as a % of Projected Federal Obligation Authority) 25.1x 25.2x 25.4x 25.7x 25.9x Estimated Federal Reimbursements \$2,048.4 \$2,171.3 \$2,301.6 \$2,439.7 \$2,586.0

 With respect to calculations of net tax-supported debt, both Moody's and Fitch include GARVEE debt (with a corresponding allowance granted for the federal revenue sources which support the debt) in their calculations.
-As shown in the table on page 29, including GARVEE bonds and corresponding federal revenue sources which support the debt in the debt ratio calculations results in a slight increase in the State's overall debt burden.
-The ratio of debt service requirements to the prior year's State treasury receipts plus federal reimbursements is projected at 3.7% in FY 2024, 3.7% in FY 2025, 3.7% in FY 2026, 3.8% in FY 2027, and 3.7% in FY 2028; these percentages are well below the Commission limit of 8% inclusive of the GARVEE debt as established in the Plan.
+As shown above, estimated total federal reimbursements (which are used in the calculation of annual debt service to prior year revenues) are expected to be higher than projected federal obligation authority.
+The ratio of debt service requirements to the prior year's State treasury receipts plus federal reimbursements is projected at 3.4% in FY 2025, 3.2% in FY 2026, 3.3% in FY 2027 3.4% in FY 2028, and 3.4% in FY 2029.